deswa7310/E101-AVC-Project-Team-11/README.md

 - If the preinstalled dll libraries within AVC_robot and AVC_server fail, there is an easy fix.
 Copy all .dll files from the SFML folder into the same folder as your .cpp files (the AVC_robot and AVC_server folders) and replace the old ones.
 You can find all these .dll files inside the "bin" folder in "SFML".
 - If the makefile fails for no reason, delete the files *robot.exe* and *robot.o* inside the AVC_robot folder and then run make.
 - The text inside each makefile may contain multiple spaces instead of a tab before the lines start with g++ - this should be replaced with a tab.
+- If your makefile cannot find your SFML file open the file explorer open your SFML file and then right click where it says "This PC" and press "copy address as text".
+Paste this address where you have your old address
 - Don't worry about any depreciated method messages - the programs will still work.